The Story Of The Delphi Murders — And The Chilling Video Evidence Left Behind

 Investigators interviewed a Colorado resident, Daniel Nations, in connection to the Delphi murders.
 Nations once lived in Indiana and faced charges in September 2017 for threatening people with a hatchet on a rural trail in Colorado.
 But a lack of further evidence prevented Daniel Nations from being arrested.

-The second Delphi murders photo, though blurry, does seem to show someone wearing a dark jacket similar to the one in the suspect’s photo, though police are hesitant to make any statements about this, and subsequently, have not commented on this matter.
+The second Delphi murders photo, though blurry, does seem to show someone wearing a dark jacket similar to the one in the suspect’s photo, though police were hesitant to make any statements about this.

 Local news reports in 2018 discuss the frustrating lack of answers in the Delphi murders case.

-With investigators remaining tight-lipped about the unsolved investigation and years since a Delphi murders update, several true-crime media veterans and former investigators have tried to pick up some of the slack as far as public interest in the case over the years.
-The Delphi killings remain a uniquely disturbing case that refuses to leave the public’s consciousness.
+While investigators remained tight-lipped about the investigation into the Delphi murders, several true crime enthusiasts and former investigators tried to pick up some of the slack.
+The Delphi killings remained a uniquely disturbing case that refused to leave the public’s consciousness.

-HLN in 2020 released the immensely popular Down the Hill podcast, named after the suspect’s cryptic words in the audio clip taken from Libby’s phone.
+HLN released the immensely popular Down the Hill podcast in 2020, named after the suspect’s cryptic words in the audio clip taken from Libby’s phone.

-Paul Holes, the retired homicide and cold case investigator who helped bring about an arrest in the Golden State Killer case, has also spoken extensively on the issue, offering his own theories for why police have been stingy with information, including the Delphi murders autopsy report.
+Paul Holes, the retired homicide and cold case investigator who helped bring about an arrest in the Golden State Killer case, also spoke extensively on the issue, offering his own theories for why police were stingy with information, including the Delphi murders autopsy report.

 “Law enforcement, when they hold back information it’s not to keep the public in the dark — it really is to help benefit the case,” Holes said in 2019.
 “Knowing a little bit about that case, because I briefly consulted with one of the investigators shortly after the Golden State Killer case, I know that they have a tough investigation ahead, and they are doing everything they can to try to get that case solved.”

-Carroll County Sheriff Tobe Leazenby has been working the Delphi Murders case for four years.
-He said he remains hopeful there will soon come a break — and justice for Abby and Libby.
-However, in February, Leazenby told a local ABC affiliate that he feels like he’s working on somewhat of a self-imposed deadline.
+Carroll County Sheriff Tobe Leazenby, for one, worked on the Delphi Murders case for years, always remaining hopeful that there would soon come a break — and justice for Abby and Libby.
+In February 2022, Leazenby told a local ABC affiliate that he felt like he was working on somewhat of a self-imposed deadline.

 “We still have the up and down days is the best way to put it,” he said.
 “My term ends in 2022 [and I] would love nothing more than to see someone convicted of this crime before I am out of office.”